eschulte/lisp-format/README.md

 which may be customized to run fixers on formatted regions of code.
 See the documentation of `*LISP-FORMAT-FIXERS**` for details.

+User-specific customization of lisp-format may be accomplished by writing emacs-lisp code to an configuration file named "~/.lisp-formatrc" in the users home directory.
+This may be useful for adding directories to the load path searched by lisp-format.

 [1] https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/git-clang-format

 [2] https://dx13.co.uk/articles/2015/4/3/Setting-up-git-clang-format.html